SENPAI-Molecular-Dynamics/SENPAI/README.md

 # Ammonium

-Ammonium is a MD simulator based on classical approximations aiming to simulate large systems on devices ranging from a laptop to a peta-scale parallel computing cluster. **But for now, just laptops.**
+Ammonium is a molecular dynamics (MD) simulation software.

 ## Compilation

-Ammonium requires the C standard library.
+Compilation is achieved using the provided makefile.
 No additional software is required.
-Compilation is achieved using the provided makefile.

 ## Usage